-Red Fox Trail is a 2 mile lightly trafficked loop trail located near Goshen, OH that features a lake and is good for all skill levels.
+Red Fox Trail is a 2 mile lightly trafficked loop trail located near Goshen, Ohio that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, fishing, and canoeing and is accessible from September until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Milford, OH: Travel east on State Route 131 for 8 miles.
 Bear left on SR 727 and proceed 3 miles to the park entrance.
 Trail begins northeast of campground check-in station.

 Beware the rain.
 Do not recommend within a week of a rain storm.
 If you get past the first 150-200ft, congratulations...
 It gets worse.
 Basically becomes a marsh, trail hard to follow.